-Foundation and Access courses
+Foundation and Access Courses

-It is worth noting that you will have to apply to these courses through UCAS, with the exception of the University of Liverpool.
+Also, note that you will have to apply to these courses through UCAS, with the exception of the University of Liverpool.

 Prior GCSE and other academic qualifications still play a part when applying to access courses, with the applicants having to show that they have the academic calibre and enthusiasm needed for pursue a medical degree.
 The applicants should also demonstrate their awareness of what a career in medicine entails by completing relevant work experience and being able to reflect on their experiences.

 It is, again, essential to do thorough research as access courses differ in terms of their entry requirements and other factors, depending on the college.
 For example, it is important to check if the college has any links with medical schools that offer a guaranteed interview scheme.
 It is also important to check which medical schools recognise the access course offered as a suitable academic qualification to gain a place on their medical degree.